thejsway/thejsway/manuscript/chapter16.md

 ![Execution result](images/chapter16-04.png)

-This results demonstrates that the launch order of keyboard-related events is as follows: `keydown` -> `keypress` -> `keyup`.
+This result demonstrates that the launch order of keyboard-related events is as expected: `keydown` -> `keyup`.

-> The `keydown` is fired several times when a key is kept pressed.
+> The `keydown` event is fired several times when a key is kept pressed.

 ### Mouse clicks